MastaPhlash/Calculator/README.md

 # Calculator
-A basic 4 function python calculator.
+A basic 4 function python calculator with a gui from Tkinter.